braintelligencePL/playgrounds/projects/ToDoList/README.md

 - [ ] Mock sample data into DB on start
 - [ ] Task priority
 - [ ] Sort by createdAt and priority?
-- [ ] OAuth2 for login/registration for app
+- [ ] OAuth2 for login/registration

 ## Additional features
 - [ ] Search all tasks by text ( configure elasticsearch )